PSA Text and Instructions

 Backgrounder – CFS/CAUT Copyright Public Service Announcement

-The Canadian Federation of Students (CFS) and the Canadian Association of University Teachers (CAUT) are encouraging students, librarians and professors to make a brief announcement about copyright at the start of the first or second class, seminar, or study group of the winter 2018 term.
+The Canadian Federation of Students (CFS) and the Canadian Association of University Teachers (CAUT) are encouraging students, librarians and professors to make a brief announcement about copyright at the start of the first or second class, seminar, or study group during Fair Dealing Week 2023 (February 20-24).

-Commercial textbook publishers and other representatives of the private content industry are mounting a vociferous lobbying campaign.
-Their desire is to see a more restrictive Copyright Act, one that cuts down on the rights of the education community to create, access and share material.
+Their desire is to see a more restrictive Copyright Act, one that cuts down on the rights of the education community to create, access and share material – paving the way to increase costs on students even more.

 To ensure the Copyright Act remains fair, it is important for the college and university sector to make its voice heard in this process.
 CFS and CAUT are working together on a grassroots advocacy campaign to counter the professional lobbying efforts of the publishers.